ValveSoftware/GameNetworkingSockets/src/steamnetworkingsockets/clientlib/SNP_WIRE_FORMAT.md

     00emosss [message_num] [offset] [size] data

-    e: 0: There's more data after ths in the unreliable message.
+    e: 0: There's more data after this in the unreliable message.
           (Will be sent in another packet.)
        1: This is the last segment in the unreliable message.

     m: encoded size of message_num
-       First segment in packet: message_num is absolute.
+       First unreliable segment since start of packet or last lane change: message_num is absolute.
 Only bottom N bits are sent.

            0: 16-bits
            1: 32-bits

+       Subsequent segments in the same lane:
-       Subsequent segments: message number field is relative to previous
+	       message number field is relative to previous segment in this lane

            0: no message number field follows, assume 1 greater than previous segment
            1: Var-int encoded offset from previous follows (NOTE: while encoding/decoding a packet, any reliable segment frames sent after unreliable data will *also* increment the current message number, even though the message number is *not* guaranteed to match that reliable segment.
 Since in practice the message number often will match, making this encode/decode rule affords a small optimization.)

     o:  offset of this segment within message
         If first segment in packet, or message number differs from previous segment in packet:
             0: Zero offset, segment is first in message.
 No offset field follows.
             1: varint-encoded offset follows

     sss: Size of data
         000-100: Append upper three bits to lower 8 bits in explicit size field, which follows  (Max value is 0x4ff = 1279, which is larger than our MTU)